manothor/yaobank/README.md

 # YAO Bank
 (Yet Another Online Bank)

-Demo Application for Kubernetes suitable for showing authorization policy.
+Demo Application for Kubernetes suitable for showing authorization policy in centra

 Consists of 3 microservices: